cometbft/cometbft/README.md

 As of v1, CometBFT uses the following approach to versioning:

-- Major version bumps (e.g. v1.0.0 to v2.0.0) would generally involve
-  state-breaking changes, such as changes to how block hashes are computed.
+- **Major version** bumps, such as v1.0.0 to v2.0.0, would generally involve changes that _force_ users to perform a coordinated upgrade in order to use the new version, such as protocol-breaking changes (e.g. changes to how block hashes are computed and thus what the network considers to be "valid blocks", or how the consensus protocol works, or changes that affect network-level compatibility between nodes, etc.).
-- Minor version bumps (e.g. v1.1.0 to v1.2.0) are reserved for rolling out new features. **NB: Go API-breaking changes could be rolled out in new minor releases.**
+- **Minor version** bumps, such as v1.1.0 to v1.2.0, are reserved for rolling out new features or substantial changes that do not force a coordinated upgrade (i.e. not protocol-breaking), but could potentially break Go APIs.
-- Patch version bumps (v1.0.0 to v1.0.1) are reserved for bug/security fixes
-  that are not state- or Go API-breaking.
+- **Patch version** bumps, such as v1.0.0 to v1.0.1, are reserved for bug/security fixes that are not protocol- or Go API-breaking.

 ### Upgrades